CERVICAL DISC HERNIATION

 Cervical radiculopathy presenting as pain in the neck radiating down the arm is the most common symptom of cervical disc herniation.
 Sometimes the pain may also spread to the back of the neck, head, and between shoulder blades.

 Radiculopathy is more frequent in disc herniation and myelopathy is mostly seen with cervical stenosis.
 Typical radicular pain starts in the neck and radiates to the arm.
+Typical nerve pain maybe difficult to distinguish from thoracic outlet syndrome.
 Depending on the involved nerve arm pain location may vary.
 Numbness and weakness usually develop when there is significant compression of the spinal cord and nerves compromising their function.
 Numbness may not be appraciated by patient since theys have pain.
 But patients are ususally well aware of weakness (paresis).
 In advanced cases muscle wasting (atrophy) may develop.
-Cervical spondylotice myelopathy presents with combination of muscle weakness (paresis) and ataxia.
+Cervical spondylotic myelopathy presents with combination of muscle weakness (paresis) and ataxia.
 Paresis may be subltle so the patients may have not apparetn weakness.
 Rather fine motor functions can be compromised resulting in clumpsyness.
 Ataxia or loss of body balance is a very frequent finding and the patients’ walk resemble drunken person’s walk.

 In rare cases bone spurs may cause compression of the vertebral arteries supplying the brain.
 These patients therefore suffer from insufficient blood flow to the brain and usual symptom is dizziness, vertigo and even unconscious falls.
 Bone spurs may develop in front of spine, compressing the esophagus.
 In these cases, patients experience swallowing difficulty of dysphagia.